pirsch-analytics/blog/video-tracking.md

 });
 ```

-As you can see, the video ID is the same as in the regular iframe (`dQw4w9WgXcQ`).
+As you can see, the video ID iThe event is only tracked if the video has been started.s the same as in the regular iframe (`dQw4w9WgXcQ`).
 The size can be adjusted as needed.
 Important for tracking is the `events` section.

 We have added a listener for state changes.
 In our case we only care about the `PLAYING`, `PAUSED` and `ENDED` events.
 When the video starts, we set `started` to `1`.
 When the video is finished, we set the progress to `100` (percent) and `completed` to `1`.
 They are tracked as `0` and `1` so that we can calculate graphs from them.